The limit set of non-orientable mapping class groups: Introduction

 In \cite{gendulphe_whats_2017}, Gendulphe constructed a retract of $\teich(\no_g)$ to $\systole$, the set of points in the Teichm\"uller space that have no one-sided curves shorter than $\varepsilon$, and showed that it has finite covolume.
 They also asked the following question about $\systole$. \begin{unquestion}[Question 19.1 of \cite{gendulphe_whats_2017}] Is $\systole$ quasi-convex with respect to the Teichmüller metric? \end{unquestion} We show that ${\systole}$ is not quasi-convex, answering the above question. \begingroup \thetheorem{\ref{thm:qc-fail}} \begin{theorem} For all $\varepsilon > 0$, and all $D > 0$, there exists a Teichm\"uller geodesic segment whose endpoints lie in ${\systole}$ such that some point in the interior of the geodesic is more than distance $D$ from $\systole$. \end{theorem} \endgroup

-The key idea involved in the proof of \autoref{thm:qc-fail} is determining which projective measured foliations are in the limit set.
+Since $\systole$ is an $\mcg(\no_g)$-invariant subset of $\teich(\no_g)$, the intersection of its closure with the boundary must also be $\mcg(\no_g)$-invariant, and therefore contain the limit set of $\mcg(\no_g)$.
+This suggests that if we want long geodesic segments that start and end in $\systole$, we must look for Teichmüller geodesics that have their expanding and contracting foliations in the limit set.
 Conjecture 9.1 of \cite{gendulphe_whats_2017} states that the limit set should exactly be the complement of $\pmf^-(\no_g)$, the set of projective measured foliations that do not contain any one-sided leaves (denoted $\pmf^+(\no_g)$).
 We prove a result that is slightly weaker than the conjecture. \begingroup \thetheorem{\ref{thm:rational-approximation}} \begin{theorem} A foliation $\lambda \in \pmf^+(\no_g)$ is in the limit set of $\mcg(\no_g)$ if all the minimal components $\lambda_j$ of $\lambda$ satisfy one of the following criteria. \begin{enumerate}[(i)] \item $\lambda_j$ is periodic. \item $\lambda_j$ is ergodic and orientable, i.e. all leaves exiting one side of a transverse arc always come back from the other side. \item $\lambda_j$ is uniquely ergodic. \end{enumerate} Furthermore, if $\lambda_j$ is minimal, but not uniquely ergodic, there exists some other foliation $\lambda_j^{\prime}$ supported on the same topological foliation as $\lambda_j$ which is in the limit set. \end{theorem} \endgroup

+With this description of the limit set, we prove \autoref{thm:qc-fail} by constructing a family of Teichmüller geodesics whose expanding and contracting foliations are of the kind described by \autoref{thm:rational-approximation}, and showing that some point in the interior of the geodesic segment is arbitrarily far from $\systole$.

-We now exhibit two contexts in which one is naturally led to consider the limit set of $\mcg(\no_g)$.
+We now exhibit two additional contexts in which one is naturally led to consider the limit set of $\mcg(\no_g)$.